 Harold Huber is Inspector Nelson of the NYPD and he's the fastest talking slang slinger of them all.
 He's also a very good police officer who is not cowed by Chan's reputation and the two work in a fine partnership to solve the murders (there's never just one) as Chan and Son hit the big town.
 Huber is quirky and fun.
 I don't think a Nelson of New York spin-off would have been out of order.

 Charlie Chan at Monte Carlo

-1937's Charlie Chan at Monte Carlo also directed by Forde is not great Chan, but it's not bad either.
+Charlie Chan at Monte Carlo, 1937 also directed by Forde is not great Chan, but it's not bad either.
 It's just that this story of a stock swindle and romance among the upper crust featuring Kay Linaker and Sidney Blackmer has a pall over it as it is the last movie featuring Warner Oland.
-He would mysteriously walk away from Hollywood dealing with illness and personal problems and while his death would not end the series it would, for a while, end the particpation of Keye Luke.
+He would mysteriously walk away from Hollywood dealing with illness and personal problems and while his death would not end the series it would, for a while, end the participation of Keye Luke.